NSAPH-Projects/bitcoin_mining_env_burden/README.md

 2. **Prepare your Data**

-    Add symlinks to input, and intermediate folders inside the corresponding /data subfolders.
+    Add symlinks to input and intermediate folders inside the corresponding /data subfolders.
     For example:

     ```bash